-/s/ Kris B. Tufto Date: March 6, 2014
+/s/ Dale E. Parker Date: March 10, 2016

-Kris B. Tufto
+Dale E. Parker

-President and Chief Executive Officer
+Interim President, Interim Chief Executive Officer and Chief Financial Officer (Interim Principal Executive Officer, Principal Financial Officer and Principal Accounting Officer)

-(Principal Executive Officer)

-Each person whose signature to this Annual Report on Form 10-K appears below hereby constitutes and appoints Kris B. Tufto and Dale E. Parker, and each of them, as his or her true and lawful attorney-in-fact and agent, with full power of substitution, to sign on his or her behalf individually and in the capacity stated below and to perform any acts necessary to be done in order to file all amendments to this Annual Report on Form 10-K, and any and all instruments or documents filed as part of or in connection with this Annual Report on Form 10-K or any amendments hereto, and each of the undersigned does hereby ratify and confirm all that said attorney-in-fact and agent, or his substitutes, shall do or cause to be done by virtue hereof.
+Each person whose signature to this Annual Report on Form 10-K appears below hereby constitutes and appoints Dale E. Parker as his or her true and lawful attorney-in-fact and agent, with full power of substitution, to sign on his or her behalf individually and in the capacity stated below and to perform any acts necessary to be done in order to file all amendments to this Annual Report on Form 10-K, and any and all instruments or documents filed as part of or in connection with this Annual Report on Form 10-K or any amendments hereto, and each of the undersigned does hereby ratify and confirm all that said attorney-in-fact and agent, or his substitutes, shall do or cause to be done by virtue hereof.